telerik/kendo-ui-core/docs/web/tabstrip/how-to/expand-height.md

 The following runnable sample demonstrates how to make the TabStrip widget 100% high and resize together with the browser window.

+When implementing the same behavior in a more complex client-side environment (HTML markup), take into account the following:

+*Web standards require each element with a percentage height to have a parent element with explicit height.
+The rule applies recursively, until an element with a pixel height is reached, or until the `html` element is reached (which would require a height style too).
+Elements with a 100% height cannot have borders, paddings, margins or visible siblings.*

 #### Example:

 ```html